Ecno92/www-site/content/articles/different-git-configuration-per-directory.md

 [user]
 	email = user@company.com
 	name = Therry van Neerven

+[core]
+    sshCommand=ssh -i ~/.ssh/id_ed25519.company -F /dev/null
 ```

 The user key overrides the previous user key
 and now my commits are using the company email.
+Also the `sshCommand` is overriden, it now uses the specific key that is registered in the GitLab account.

-In this way I always commit with the correct email address.
+In this way I always commit with the correct email address, and push my changes with the correct ssh key.

-## SSH config
+## SSH config (Old approach)

+The approach below is an older alternative to defining the `sshCommand` in the `.gitconfig` file.
+You can use it as a replacement of the `sshCommand`, in case you are running a git version older than 2.10.0.

 When pulling and pushing code I also need to make sure that I use the right SSH keys.
 This is done using a SSH config like this: